MadhushreePrabhakar/Analytics/README.md

 In this project, using tableau data visualization tool, I have generated reports to show-

-•	Proportion of different attack vectors used in 2018 to carry out a cyber-attack
+•	Proportion of different attack vectors used in 2018 to carry out a cyber-attack (Source: Hackmageddon)

 •	2017 vs 2018 cyber crime statistics

 •	Top 20 countries in the world that encountered cyber attacks during 2018

 •	Top 10 companies that have undergone huge revenue losses because of cyber attacks between 2010 - 2019